The Québec maritime Blog

 When undertaking such an expedition, you must be prepared.
 “Route planning is very important,” says Ken.
 “You’ll also need to rely on local expertise, and not just on the distances you’re used to travelling.
 Locals know where to stop to admire the scenery and what obstacles to avoid.”
 Don’t hesitate to chat with them and ask questions!

 According to Ken, you should be familiar with the mechanics of your snowmobile and anticipate what could go wrong.
 For example, travelling with a spare snowmobile belt is a must!
 He also recommends having ice scrapers to prevent the engine from overheating.
 Be sure to also pack extra outerwear and to test all your gear.
-Read the blog post “Preparing for a Snowmobile Trip in the Maritime Regions of Québec” for a more extensive list of what you’ll need to pack with you.
+Read the blog post “Preparing for a Snowmobile Trip in the Maritime Regions of Québec” for a more extensive list of what you’ll need to take with you.

 What you need to know